Matkonius/portfolio/README.md

 # portfolio
-This is portfolio of my projects
+This is a file where I have all my portfolio projects.
+Feel free to inspect everything that you want.